learningtechnologyservices/moodle-block_multiquestionnaire/README.txt

 Prerequisite

-In order for Questionnaire Manager Block to work, the Questionnaire mod plugin needs to be already installed from: https://moodle.org/plugins/pluginversions.php?plugin=mod_questionnaire
+In order for Multiquestionnaire Manager Block to work, the Questionnaire mod plugin needs to be already installed from: https://moodle.org/plugins/pluginversions.php?plugin=mod_questionnaire

 INTRO